egavrev/mytrackerai/README.md

 #### for evaluation
 - [ ] add for each entry prossibility to add voings for entry to add more weight to it
 - [ ] good idea to backup daily data.
+- [ ] add an token counter to see how many tokens where spent
+- [ ] show cost for each model
 - [ ] Notification that you'll need to harry up with your goals.
 - [ ] Add possibility to upload images related to activity
+- [ ] Add all data to vector for embeddings using sqlite-vss